Is Composite Wood Waterproof?

 Another reason why PVC decking can become slippery is due to mould growth.
 As mentioned, PVC is waterproof.
 That means, unlike wood, it won’t rot or naturally attract moulds and mildew.
 However, there can be other causes for them to grow.
 Pollen, leaves, dirt, under the frame, edges, grooves and other debris over time can be breeding grounds for fungi.
 It can make your decking slippery, but mould and mildew can also stain your decking.

 Overall, both plastic and wood decking can be slippery.
 But that doesn’t mean you can’t do anything about it.
 The truth is, how slippery your decking is will depend on how well you maintain it.

 PVC decking has many advantages over wood.
 If you decide to use PVC, there are a couple of things you can do to make your decking less slippery.

-If you are still planning to build decking or replace an old one, and slipping is a concern for you, you may decide to install decking away from your garden or pool.
-You will also look for high-quality PVC decking boards.
+If you are still planning to build decking or replace an old one and slipping is a concern for you, you may decide to install decking away from your garden or pool.
+You may also look for high-quality PVC decking boards.
 Many decking board manufacturers have products that feature an anti-slip coating or textured surfaces to increase friction.
-More friction means less slippery, even when it’s wet.
+More friction means it’s less slippery, even when it’s wet.